argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 ```{include} /_common/dolly_dataset_info.md
 ```

-In the case of training an PPO, we then use the prompt and context data and correct the generated response from the SFT model by using the reward model.
+In the case of training a PPO, we then use the prompt and context data and correct the generated response from the SFT model by using the reward model.
 Hence, we will need to format the following `text`.

 ```
 ### Instruction